alexweeman28/sherwood-forest/csv2xml/README.md

 **men.xsl:** An XML stylesheet to render a human-readable version of ```men.xml```when viewed in a Web browser.
 This stylesheet is referenced in the XML file and should be available in the same directory on the Web server.

-Regarding sequence numbers, the sequence number 0 is reserved for the very first bot in the chain, and the number 99 is reserved for the very last bot in the chain.

-An XML stylesheet, **men.xsl**, is also included to produce a human-readable version of the XML file when viewed in a Web browser.
-This stylesheet is referenced in the XML file (men.xml) produced by csv2xml and should be available in the current working directory.

-A sample CSV input file **men.csv** and XML output file **men.xml** produced by the script are also included for reference.